njpetersen/cse15l-lab-reports/lab1-Nathaniel_Petersen.md

 In the code example above, the current working directory is first set to `/Users/nathanielpetersen/lecture1`

-With the path to a file as an argument, "ls" seems to repeat the argument provided, ie the path to the file or the file's name
+To demonstrate the difference in output between running `ls` with no argument and `ls` with the path to a file, `ls` is then run with no arguments, supplying the expected output `Hello.class Hello.java README messages`.

+The `ls` command with the path to a file (`/Users/nathanielpetersen/lecture/README`) supplied as an argument is then run.
+The terminal outputs `/Users/nathanielpetersen/lecture/README`, which is the same file path we gave as an input.
+Running the `ls` command again with the file `README` supplied directly return the output `README`.
+This suggests that running the ls command with the path to a file as a argument simply returns the given argument.
+This is likely because the only file stored in a non-directory file is itself.

+There is no additional output to indicate that this bahavior is an error.
+However, I do find it interesting that the argument is returned as opposed to the file ultimately being referenced by the argument.

-# Command "cat"
+# Command "cat" - outputs the contents of a file
 ## No arguments example:
 ![Image](example7.jpg)

 In the code example above, the current working directory is first set to `/Users/nathanielpetersen/lecture1`

-With no arguments the "cat" command places the terminal into a mode where every key on the keyboard is logged to some collection of characters, such as the up arrow key being mapped to "^[[A".
+The `cat` command with no arguments is then run.
+With no arguments, the `cat` command places the terminal into a mode where every key on the keyboard is logged to some collection of characters, such as the up arrow key being mapped to "^[[A".

+This is probably not an error.
+While when no argument is provided the `cat` command obviously has no file to read the contents of, unlike an example we will see later, no error message is provided, the terminal is simply put into the key-logging mode.

 ## Path to a directory as argument example:
 ![Image](example8.jpg)